bradwestness/bradwestness.github.io/_posts/2012-12-17-first-impressions-of-the-hobbit-an-unexpected.md

+---
+layout: post
-Title: First Impressions of The Hobbit - An Unexpected Journey
+title: First Impressions of The Hobbit - An Unexpected Journey
-Published: 2012-12-17 11:05:22Z
+---

 ![]({{ site.baseurl }}content/images/Tolkiens_illustration_of_008.jpg)